[Interview] How EU diplomacy is helping a Philippine journalist

 Manila lockdown

-Ressa's verdict, on fresh libel charges, was due on 3 April, but the pandemic pushed it back to 24 April, in a trial that could see her vanish into a Duterte jail for years.
+Ressa's verdict, on new libel charges, was due on 3 April, but the pandemic pushed it back to 24 April, in a trial that could see her vanish into a Duterte jail for years.

-The 56-year old chief executive of Rappler, a Manila-based news agency, is a former CNN bureau chief and Time magazine person of the year.
+The 56-year old chief executive of Rappler, a Manila-based news agency, is a former CNN bureau chief and a Time magazine person of the year.

 She exposed extra-judicial killings in Duterte's war on drugs.

-And she revealed how he had funded internet trolls to push regime lies in 2016, long before Russia's disinformation campaigns were first discovered by Western media.
+And she revealed how he had funded internet trolls to push regime lies in elections in 2016, long before Russia's disinformation campaigns were first discovered by Western media.

-Ressa has a famous lawyer (Amal Clooney, the wife of a Hollywood star), in her defence team to make it harder for the Duterte to silence her.
+Ressa has a famous lawyer (Amal Clooney, the wife of a Hollywood star), in her defence team to make it harder for Duterte to silence her.

 She is a dual US citizen and could have evaded the Philippines lockdown and jail threat by leaving.

-But when Philippine authorities, last month, gave foreign nationals 72 hours to leave the Metro Manila area or be trapped there, it was a no-brainer for the Rappler chief.
+But when Philippine authorities, last month, gave foreign nationals 72 hours to get out of the Metro Manila area or be trapped there, it was a no-brainer for the Rappler chief.

 "My team's here, so I'm staying," Ressa told EUobserver, adding: "This is my country, for better or worse."